sbdrchauhan/python-DS-ML/10_SQL/README.md

 INSERT INTO test ( a, c ) VALUES ( 1, 'two' ); /* error, b can't be NULL */
 INSERT INTO test ( a, b ) VALUES ( 1, 'two' ); /* this is fine, c can be NULL */
 DROP TABLE IF EXISTS test; /* finally, deleting the test table */

+/* To retrive all the rows with a missing value */ SELECT col1, col2 FROM myTable
+WHERE col1 IS NULL;

+/* to replace NULL with a value */
+SELECT col1, COALESCE(col1, 'value_to_put')
+FROM myTable;
 ```

 ## Altering tables: